IrascibleBasil/pharis-mod-list/modlist.md

 ### [Mamaea Awakened](https://www.nexusmods.com/morrowind/mods/46096?tab=description) <!-- ([BCOM Fixed](mods/Mamaea%20Awakened%20-%20BCOM%20Fixed.7z))-->
 In vanilla Morrowind, Mamaea is a dull maze of caves with nothing remarkable about them aside from the spine of bone down the center of the cavern network.
 This mod aims to make Mamaea a more memorable visit for the player.

+Only the assets are needed, use the plugin from **Beautiful Cities of Morrowind - Patches**.

 <!--
-~~There are a few small issues with the mod that are still present in the BCOM version, a fixed version is provided above that you should use instead of either the BCOM version or the original.
-Use the edited plugin with the original mod's assets.~~
+There are a few small issues with the mod that are still present in the BCOM version, a fixed version is provided above that you should use instead of either the BCOM version or the original.
+Use the edited plugin with the original mod's assets.

 ~~All credit goes to the original authors, I just moved some activators.~~ Now bundled with BCOM -->